RishikGupta28/Leveraging-Textual-and-Visual-Contexts-for-Precise-Medical-Visual-Question-Answering/README.md

-# Textual dn Visual Contexts for Precise Medical Visual Question Answering
+# Textual and Visual Contexts for Precise Medical Visual Question Answering

 Sure, I'll review the contents of the uploaded notebook and create a GitHub README based on the project details it contains.
 Let's start by loading and examining the notebook.